-(1) This work is to recover strength of deeply deteriorated pavement structure and prevent further enlargement of the affected area by wholly replacing with new material.
+This work is to recover strength of deeply deteriorated pavement structure and prevent further enlargement of the affected area by wholly replacing with new material.

-- (1) All materials shall be subject to approval of the Engineer prior to work execution. - (2) Materials applied for the work should comply with following requirements. - 1.
-Crushed stone (Corresponding to SECTION 301 and/or 302 of the STS.) - (a) Sub base course - (i) General - 1) All material shall be free from dirt, organic matter, shale or other deleterious matter and shall be of such quality that it will bind readily to form a firm, stable course. - (ii) Grading Requirements - 1) The material shall be tested according to AASHTO T 27, and shall consist of uniform mixtures of naturally occurring or processed materials comprising gravel and/or crushed rock fragments with sand, silt and clay conforming to the following grading requirements:
+- (1) All materials shall be subject to approval of the Engineer prior to work execution. - (2) Materials shall comply with the following requirements. - 1.
+Crushed stone - (a) Sub base course - (i) General - 1) All material shall be free from dirt, organic matter, shale or other deleterious matter and shall be of such quality that it will bind readily to form a firm, stable course. - (ii) Grading Requirements - The material shall be tested according to AASHTO T 27, and shall consist of uniform mixtures of naturally occurring or processed materials comprising gravel and/or crushed rock fragments with sand, silt and clay conforming to the following grading requirements: